Nursing Home vs In-Home Care: Which is Better for Your Loved One?

 A professional assessment evaluates an older adult's daily living and health needs to determine the right care setting.
 It looks at physical abilities, cognitive function, and what help is needed with daily tasks.

-Cognitive and emotional considerations.
-Mental health screening can catch depression, which shows up differently in older adults—through low energy, irritability, or withdrawal.
-Cognitive testing checks ability to manage money, take medications on schedule, and make daily decisions.
+Cognitive and emotional considerations: a mental health screen can catch depression, which looks different in older adults, showing up as low energy, irritability, or pulling away from people.
+Cognitive testing checks whether someone can still manage money, take medications on schedule, and make everyday decisions.

-Daily living assistance evaluation.
-Care needs fall into two categories:
+Daily living assistance evaluation: care needs fall into two buckets:

 - Basic Activities of Daily Living (ADLs): bathing, dressing, eating, and toileting